San Marino: 20th century onwards

 On 28 July 1943, three days after the fall of the Fascist regime in Italy, PFS rule collapsed and the new government declared neutrality in the conflict.
 The PFS regained power on 1 April 1944, but kept neutrality intact.
 On 26 June 1944, the bombing of San Marino happened.
 The country was bombed by four waves of Allied bombers under the incorrect belief that San Marino had been occupied by German forces and was being used to amass stores and ammunition.
 The Sammarinese government declared on the same day that no military installations or equipment were located on its territory, and that no belligerent forces had been allowed to enter.
 Nevertheless, smaller bombing raids continued until the 29th of August of that year, causing extensive damage to the city centre as well as the railway line connecting the country to nearby Rimini.
 San Marino accepted thousands of civilian refugees when Allied forces overran the Gothic Line.
+During World War II, San Marino temporarily became one of the most densely populated areas in Europe, as it provided refuge to approximately 100,000 people, primarily Italians fleeing nearby conflict, despite having a resident population of only around 15,000 at the time.
 In September 1944, it was briefly occupied by German forces, who were defeated by the Allies in the Battle of San Marino.
 Allied troops occupied San Marino for two months before departing.

-San Marino had the world's first democratically elected communist government – a coalition between the Sammarinese Communist Party and the Sammarinese Socialist Party, which held office between 1945 and 1957.
-The coalition lost power through the fatti di Rovereta.
+San Marino had one of the world's earliest democratically elected communist-influenced governments, which was a coalition between the Sammarinese Communist Party and the Sammarinese Socialist Party that was in power between 1945 and 1957.
+(Note: The first fully communist government with executive power to be democratically elected is generally recognised as the 1957 Communist Party government in Kerala, India.)
+The coalition lost power following the Rovereta affair.
 San Marino became a member of the Council of Europe in 1988 and of the United Nations in 1992.
 It is not a member of the European Union, although it uses the euro as its currency (despite not legally being part of the Eurozone).
 Before the introduction of the euro, the country's currency was the Sammarinese lira.